ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.iqontrol/README.md

 ## Changelog

 ### dev
+* (sbormann) Added icons to REMOTE_ADDITIONAL_BUTTONS of remote control.
+* (sbormann) Added REMOTE_CHANNELS to display channel buttons inside remote control.
+* (sbormann) Enhanced positioning of dialog if URL/HTML is set.
+* (sbormann) When writing data to an iframe replace encoded cr chars.

+### 1.3.1 (2020-10-04)
 * (sbormann) Breaking change: completely removed presssure detection and replaced it by long clicks to open context menu.
-* (sbormann) Bank icons don't catch mouse and touch-events any more.
+* (sbormann) Blank icons don't catch mouse and touch-events any more.
 * (sbormann) Added option to disable virtual datapoint (switch) for widgetes.
 * (sbormann) Fixed url-parameter home.
+* (sbormann) Added collapsible sections to device options.
+* (sbormann) Enhanced channel detector for autocreate devices function.
+* (sbormann) Enhanced dropdown-menus on admin-page to work better on mobile devices.

 ### 1.2.7 (2020-09-30)
 * (sbormann) Added ADDITIONAL_CONTROLS as universal datapoint to define an array of additional control items that will be displayed inside dialog.